JayMcConnon/DSS-Bot/docs/about/README.md

 DSS-bot is a discord bot that will query game and voice servers for you and return allot of useful information such as..

+You save the servers you wish to query with the bot.
+Then any time you want to know the status you can just use the [query command](/commands/serverstatus.html#server-query).

 - Server Title
 - Current Users
 - Connect string